Axioms of ourpractice

 Place-Based Education

-Learning happens in and through a specific territory — its ecosystems, its communities, its history.
-Not in spite of where we are, but because of it.
+Learning happens in and through a specific territory — its ecosystems, its history, its people.
+Context is not decoration.

 FRAMEWORK